-- To turn autolamps on, rotate the control counterclockwise to . - To turn autolamps off, rotate the control clockwise to \bigcirc .
+- To turn autolamps on, rotate the control counterclockwise to -- . - To turn autolamps off, rotate the control clockwise to off.

-The autolamp system also keeps the lights on for a predetermined amount of time after the ignition switch is turned to LOCK.
+The autolamp system also keeps the lights on for a predetermined amount of time after the ignition switch is turn amount of time after the ignition switch is turned to off.
 You can change the amount of time the lamps stay on by using the programming procedure that follows: